Configure knowledge-based security questions

 Ensure that the

-kbainfoattribute is set in the profile attribute whitelist.
+kbainfoattribute is set in the profile attribute allowlist.

-The profile attribute whitelist controls the information returned to non-administrative users when accessing
+The profile attribute allowlist controls the information returned to non-administrative users when they access

-json/userendpoints.
-For example, the whitelist controls the attributes shown in the user profile page.
+endpoints.
+For example, the allowlist controls the attributes shown in the user profile page.

-Common profile attributes are whitelisted by default, but you need to add any custom attribute you want your non-administrative users to see.
+Common profile attributes are allowlisted by default.
+You must add any custom attributes that you want non-administrative users to see.

-The whitelist can be set by realm, in the user self-service service, or globally.
-To modify it:
+The allowlist can be set globally, or per realm, in the user self-service service.
+To modify the list:

-Globally: Navigate to Configure > Global Services > User Self-Service > Profile Management, and edit the Self readable attributes field.
+Globally: Go to Configure > Global Services > User Self-Service > Profile Management, and edit the Self readable attributes field.

-By realm: Navigate to Realms > Realm Name > Services > User Self-Service > Profile Management, and edit the Self readable attributes field.
+By realm: Go to Realms > Realm Name > Services > User Self-Service > Profile Management, and edit the Self readable attributes field.

-Note that you need to add the user self-service service to the realm if you have not done so already, but you do not need to configure anything other than the whitelist.
+Note that you need to add the user self-service service to the realm if you have not done so already, but you do not need to configure anything other than the allowlist.